 This book brings alive the world of marble players.
 There is actually a world championship for marbles.
-In my wildest dreams I could not have thought of this game being played professionally.
+In my wildest dreams, I could not have thought of this game being played professionally.
 So, reading this book was a great learning and discovery both rolled into one.
-Not just the games, it introduces you to the types of marbles based on their colors, glass quality and many other parameters.
-Author even walks you through the technique with which they are handcrafted.
+Not just the games, it introduces you to the types of marbles based on their colors, glass quality, and many other parameters.
+The author even walks you through the technique with which they are handcrafted.

 Author Cecelia Ahern’s storytelling technique is brilliant.
 She slowly unwraps the story with two protagonists and you take a few chapters to connect the two.
 Then one character recalls his past life.
 While the other discovers the same life through a series of clues and some amount of emotional drama follows.
 The story gets more and more gripping as it progresses.
 It is a story of the relationship of a man with his passion.
 His inseparable identity with his brother and his living a few parallel lives.
 The story may not have come across as gripping but for the storytelling where the author comes across as a master of her craft.

 As a split narrative, it is one day in the life of a character while it is a whole lifetime in the life of other.
 And the author has so well brought them together going back and forth in time that you enjoy it.
 There are surprises, twists and turns in every chapter.
 There are no loose ends whatsoever.
 The story is like a flower that slowly opens up in front of you petal by petal.